Postgraduate MSc/PgDip/PgCert

 You will:

-• Be very well prepared to apply for further professional training (such as Psychological Wellbeing Practitioner training), a professional doctorate (DProf) and research career paths in psychology and other relevant disciplines.
+• Be well-prepared to apply for further professional training, such as Psychological Wellbeing Practitioner training, a professional doctorate (DProf), and research career paths in psychology and other relevant disciplines.

-• Understand psychological theories that have a central role to play in modern healthcare provision.
+• Understand psychological theories that play a central role in modern healthcare provision.

 • Receive support from a highly qualified team of psychology staff.